dladd/pyFormex/pyformex/external/dxfparser/README.rst

   make
   make install (with root privileges)

-This will install the executable program 'dxf2ascii' in /usr/local/bin.
+This will install the executable program 'dxfparser' in /usr/local/bin.
 Change the path in Makefile if you want to install elsewhere.

 usage
 -----
 ::

-  dxf2ascii DXFfile(s)
+  dxfparser DXFfile(s)

 will write the (recognized) contents of the named DXF files to standard output.
 It will write the name of processed files to standard error.
 Thus you can use the syntax::

-  dxf2ascii DXFfile.dxf > DXFfile.txt
+  dxfparser DXFfile.dxf > DXFfile.txt

 to get an ascii file with the contents.